ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/writing_sphinx_documentation.md

 ## Writing in ReST-enabled Markdown

-[We use the `myst-parser` package (MyST) to write Markdown that can also include ReST elements][myst]; the package documentation is detailed, so we would recommend reviewing it.
+[We use the `myst-parser` package (MyST) to write Markdown that can also include ReST elements][myst].
+The package documentation is detailed, so we would recommend reviewing it.
 We will cover some of the more widely used elements in the following subsections.

 ### Embedding ReST directives